RKS244256/Grade-10-Notes/Science/Chemistry SNC2D0.md

 In either type of equation, you would write it like so:
 Reactant + Reactant -> Product + Product

+Reactants are on the left, products are on the right.

 Notice that instead of an equal sign, we use an arrow as the reactants and the products are not equal!
 This equation is represents a process.

 #### Writing Word Equations